-- 3.5 On the 22nd March 2007 the RSPB submitted comments to the Seafront AAP and Town Centre AAP issues and options consultation.
-The key points raised within their comments are summarised below: - The RSPB seeks the protection of sites designated for their national and international conservation value, specifically Benfleet and Southend Marshes SSSI, SPA and Ramsar site and Foulness SSSI, SPA and Ramsar site and would like their conservation value mapped within the AAPs. - Benfleet and Southend Marshes SSSI, SPA and Ramsar The site qualifies under Article 4.2 of the birds Directive as a wetland of international importance with over 30,000 wintering waterfowl. - Foulness SSSI, SPA and Ramsar Site The site qualifies as an SPA under Article 4.1 of the Birds Directive by supporting nationally important breeding populations and nationally important wintering populations. - Supports in principle improvements to walking and sustainable facilities and should encourage people to engage with and enjoy the natural environment.
+- 3.6 On the 22nd March 2007 the RSPB submitted comments to the Seafront AAP and Town Centre AAP Issues and Options consultation.
+The key points raised within their comments are summarised below: - The RSPB seeks the protection of sites designated for their national and international conservation value, specifically Benfleet and Southend Marshes SSSI, SPA and Ramsar site and Foulness SSSI, SPA and Ramsar site and would like their conservation value mapped within the AAPs. - Benfleet and Southend Marshes SSSI, SPA and Ramsar The site qualifies under Article 4.2 of the birds Directive as a wetland of international importance with over 30,000 wintering waterfowl. - Foulness SSSI, SPA and Ramsar Site The site qualifies as an SPA under Article 4.1 of the Birds Directive by supporting nationally important breeding populations and nationally important wintering populations. - The SA supports, in principle, improvements to walking and sustainable facilities and should encourage people to engage with and enjoy the natural environment.
 However the provision of these facilities should not compromise the European and designated sites.
 Sensitive parts of Southend are not appropriate for associated lighting. - Supports the presumption against the loss of existing open space.
-Support is also given to the improving of these spaces and associated facilities, provided that they do not impact upon the SPA through, for example, increases in disturbance, light or noise pollution. - Infrastructure capacity should be consider in phasing of new housing.
+Support is also given to the improving of these spaces and associated facilities, provided

+- that they do not impact upon the SPA through, for example, increases in disturbance, light or noise pollution. - Infrastructure capacity should be considered in the phasing of new housing.
 Infrastructure should include green infrastructure, open space, water supply and sewage treatment capacity. - Design principles in the Design SPD are supported but further policy needed on: use of energy efficient materials; reducing energy consumption; commitment to Eco Homes and BREEAM standards; reducing water consumption and wastage; use of SUDS; incorporation of vegetation into built structures. - Southend should seek to promote 'quiet' activities such as walking and wildlife watching.
-Eco tourism should be promoted. - Two Tree Island, Leigh Marshes and Belton Hills RSPB support proposed improvements and maintenance of Two Tree Island provided that there is no

-- impact upon the Benfleet and Southend Marshes SSSI, SPA and Ramsar Site or bird populations.
-The proposed facilities should provide information regarding the wildlife conservation value of the area and need for protection and conservation habitats, wildlife and biodiversity. - The Cinder Path The RSPB would not support any structures, such as width increases to the cycle path that would protrude into the SPA without an assessment of the ecological assessment of its potential impacts.
-Consideration will need to take account of: land take; overshadowing; disturbance through noise, lighting and/or movement. - Central Seafront Area The RSPB objects to the inclusion of a proposed hovercraft route and associated landing facilities as it would have a significant impact upon Benfleet and Southend Marshes through disturbance to feeding, roosting waterfowl and disturbances to the water column and sediment beneath. - RSPB support the consideration of nature conservation and biodiversity as a key issue for the Seafront. - RSPB seeks the promotion of sustainable and appropriate flood risk management options. - Sea defences can perpetuate the impacts of coastal squeeze upon the interests of Benfleet and Southend Marshes SSSI, SPA, Ramsar and Foulness SSSI, SPA and Ramsar Site.
+Eco tourism should be promoted. - Central Seafront Area The RSPB objects to the inclusion of a proposed hovercraft route and associated landing facilities as it would have a significant impact upon Benfleet and Southend Marshes through disturbance to feeding, roosting waterfowl and disturbances to the water column and sediment beneath. - RSPB support the consideration of nature conservation and biodiversity as a key issue for the Seafront. - RSPB seeks the promotion of sustainable and appropriate flood risk management options. - Sea defences can perpetuate the impacts of coastal squeeze upon the interests of Benfleet and Southend Marshes SSSI, SPA, Ramsar and Foulness SSSI, SPA and Ramsar Site.
 Sea defences should be termed as 'flood management'. - RSPB seek an amendment to current policies G6 and G7 which seek to protect and conserve the status of nationally and international sites.
 The amendment is to add 'enhance' the status of nationally and international sites. - RSPB believes that the overall public realm strategy should include the principle to ensure the protection of the European designated sites and the associated landscape. - The overall approach should retain 'protection and enhancement of the natural environment'. - Any development of the pier should seek to enhance the quality of and integrate both the human and natural environments by promoting opportunities for bird watching and providing wildlife information.